Complete guide to 5G

 Operators are more excited about 5G broadband than they were with 4G.
 The additional capacity and lower cost-per-bit of transmission means they can market FWA as a genuine fibre replacement and open up additional revenue streams that maximise their infrastructure investments.

-As well as these services, BT recently launched its Halo package, which is a new plan, suitable for both home and business customers.
-It sits above existing ‘Plus’ packages, whilst providing new features including ultrafast 5G and unlimited usage for both mobile and broadband.
+Halo is a new plan, suitable for both home and business customers.
+It sits above existing ‘Plus’ packages and includes unlimited usage for both mobile and broadband.

 Halo for Business includes an always connected guarantee and customers can add 4G and 5G mobile connections.
 Businesses can make and receive calls on their landline number straight from a mobile, so you needn’t worry about missing an important call (read the full story on BT Halo here).